mszenherhome/convertsy_pages/index.md

 ## Welcome to Convertsy

-Convertsy is a Slack command that assists you in converting
+Convertsy is a Slack command that assists you in converting lengths, weights and volumes from one unit to another.

 ### Installation